Aweosme/TwitchOS/README.md

 # TwitchOS
-Random OS that a bunch of Twitch users made when bored
+TwitchOS, made by some bored Twitch users

 # What does it do?
 This.
 And basically just this.
 ![OS](https://ptpb.pw/GYKO.png)

+Trust us, we're going to add more soon.

 # Contributors
-Thank you to these beautiful people who helped contribute:
+Thank you to these beautiful people who contributed:
 * apaszke
 * Arch-TK
-* DonkeyCore (Me!)
+* DonkeyCore
 * kieranellis
 * Outlasted
 * ob6160